gcharang/nspv-rpc-js/README.md

 rpc.init();
 ```

-To see the values being used currently
+To inspect the values being used

 ```js
 console.log(rpc.NAME);